 If you don’t have a yard and can’t plant a garden, don’t worry!

 You can easily plant a container garden on your balcony, patio, or deck and enjoy the same benefits.
-You can also plant a fairy container garden (which is super fun!).
+You can also plant a fairy container garden (which is super fun to go with creative play for outdoor environments!).

 WATCH HOW TO PLANT A SIMPLE CONTAINER GARDEN VIDEO

-TIP: Research NATIVE PLANTS for your area and be sure to plant some of those to help the insect and wildlife found in your area!
+TIP: Research NATIVE PLANTS for your area and be sure to plant some of those to help the insect, birds, and wildlife found in your area!
+Great unit study for outdoor learning areas, too!

 What would outdoor learning be without a little water or sand or mud?